 Crunchy, bright vegetables layered and wrapped in thin rice paper wrappers and served with slightly spicy, lightened up Thai peanut sauce.
 Rainbow veggie spring rolls are just as delicious as they are vibrant!
 Perfect for lunch, dinner, or to serve as finger food appetizers at your next gathering.

-Beyond the striking assortment of rainbow vegetables layered within the rice paper wrappers and the super satisfying crunch in each bite, the dipping sauce is really what makes this meal complete for me.
+Beyond the striking assortment of rainbow vegetables layered within the rice paper wrappers and the super satisfying crunch in each bite, the dipping sauce is really what makes this meal complete.

 It's savory, slightly spicy, and lightened up because we're subbing in powdered peanut butter for traditional PB.